The Canadian government has several programs to help refugees settle in their new home.

 Resettlement Assistance Program

-- help in finding permanent accommodation;
+- help finding a permanent place to live

-- basic household items; and
+- basic household items and

-- general orientation to life in Canada.
+- general help with life in Canada.

 Immigration Loans Program

-- the costs of medical examinations abroad;
+- costs of medical exams abroad

-- travel documents; and
+- travel documents and

 - transportation to Canada.